6AutumnLeaves/6AutumnLeaves/README.md

-👋 Hi, I’m @6AutumnLeaves
+<h1>👋 Hey there!</h1>

-I'm a self-taught developer aspiring to make a career in Web Development!
+My name is Justus Cole.
+I'm a front-end developer focused on becoming the best developer I can be.

-Right now, my focus is finishing The Odin Project to sharpen my skills and to become job ready.
+Right now, my focus is finishing The Odin Project and getting my Bachelor's of Computer Science.

 <!---